Jump to a section:

 If you and your healthcare provider are considering XOLREMDI, it is important to discuss any medications you are currently taking for WHIM syndrome.
 You should also make sure your healthcare provider is aware of all the prescription and over-the-counter medicines you take, as well as vitamins and herbal supplements, such as goldenseal and St. John's Wort.

 Your cost will depend on your insurance coverage.
-Talk to your healthcare provider about getting enrolled in X4Connect, a patient support program with Care Coordinators who can provide help with understanding insurance coverage and out-of-pocket costs, finding financial support, and accessing XOLREMDI in case of insurance delays.
+Talk to your healthcare provider about getting enrolled in X4Connect, a patient support program with Care Coordinators who can provide help with understanding insurance coverage and out-of-pocket costs, and finding financial support.

 Consistency is key.
 Taking XOLREMDI daily, as prescribed, is an important part of managing your condition.
 Learn more about the XOLREMDI study results here, or speak with your healthcare provider.